iKuartz/final-rails/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome and highly encouraged!
-We feel that your input is what helps us grow so you're always Welcome :)
+We feel that your input is what helps us grow so you're always welcome :)

 Feel free to check the [issues page](../../issues/).